 - Formal 504 plans address physical accommodation needs including not grading on penmanship; elevator use, extra time or shorter distances due to falls, fatigue and endurance; lunch tray assistance, extra set of books at home.
 IEPs should usually be reserved for cases where multiple aspects of learning are problematic.

-- Reassure that though progressive, most HMSN is compatible with gainful employment and normal lifespan.
+- Reassure that though progressive, most CMT is compatible with gainful employment and normal lifespan.

 - Screen regularly for scoliosis during growth.

-- Introduce orthotic management and gait aids including cane, walker, and manual or powered wheelchair only as needed to promote safe and efficient mobility.
+- Introduce gait aids including cane, walker, and manual or powered wheelchair only as needed to promote safe and efficient mobility.
 In advanced stages, individuals may need powered mobility because of hand/upper limb weakness.

 - Promote strengthening and use of proximal muscle in exercise and recreation.